 Communication is also key when it comes to customers.
 Have you been connecting with your customers frequently through a variety of touchpoints to let them know how the pandemic could affect their interaction with your organization?
 Be sure to tell them how you plan to manage any temporary disruptions in order to continue to deliver the service they’ve come to expect.

 Data indicates that the best way to mitigate the spread of the virus is through frequent and thorough hand washing.
 This message needs to be conveyed and abided by throughout your organization.

 As a business owner, your responsibility is to make it as easy as possible for your workforce to keep their hands clean.
 That means supplying ample hand sanitizer, keeping hand soap stocked in washrooms, and providing gloves in relevant circumstances.
-Encourage employees to wipe down surfaces, including handles and doorknobs, with antibacterial wipes.
+Encourage employees to protect themselves by wiping down surfaces, including handles and doorknobs, with antibacterial wipes.

 Another measure is the thorough tracking of visitors.
 You should be stopping entry of visitors who are exhibiting signs of infection.
 If you can keep track of who has been in contact with your team, it will be easier to identify the source of an outbreak should one arise.

 Ontario Health and Safety Act (OHSA)

 The OHSA requires Ontario employers to ensure that they are providing a healthy and safe workplace at all times.
 To remain in alignment, you should have implemented the following measures during the pandemic to ensure you are protecting employees:

 – Encouraging sick workers to stay home